Your Build Scripts Stink: The State of Code Smells in Build Scripts: Investigating Code Smells in Build Scripts

-\textit{\textbf{Analysis with LLM:}} We analyzed 2,134 collected build scripts using ChatGPT-4o, following a consistent prompt and procedure.
-This process provided an extensive list of code smells.
+\textit{\textbf{Code Smell Taxonomy:}} We analyzed 2,134 collected build scripts using ChatGPT-4o, following a consistent prompt and procedure.
+This process provided a large list of code smells.
 To facilitate structured analysis, we grouped similar code smells into broader smell categories.
 For instance, LLM-generated responses such as ``HTTP URL for Maven Central," ``Insecure Repository URL," and ``HTTP Repository URL" were grouped under the category ``Insecure URLs," as they reflect a common pattern of using unsecured links within build scripts.
-Through this categorization process, 13 distinct code smell categories were identified, provided in Table~\ref{CS-CWE}.
+We merged findings from our GitHub repository analysis with the LLM-generated results, ensuring that the final taxonomy was grounded in both automated detection and manual findings.
+Two coders independently conducted the analysis, with iterative refinement until thematic saturation was reached~\cite{guest2006many}.
+Through this process, we identified 13 distinct code smell categories.
+The inter-rater reliability for categorization was a Cohen’s \texttt{k} of 0.81, which indicates strong agreement between coders.
+The final and complete list of identified categories is provided in Table~\ref{CS-CWE}.